Alphabet board faces lawsuit on allegations of sexual misconduct cover-up

-SAN FRANCISCO (Reuters) - A shareholder’s lawsuit filed on Thursday said the board of Google parent Alphabet Inc played a direct role in covering up sexual misconduct claims against two top executives in 2014 and 2016.
+SAN FRANCISCO, Jan 10 (Reuters) - A shareholder’s lawsuit filed on Thursday said the board of Google parent Alphabet Inc played a direct role in covering up sexual misconduct claims against two top executives in 2014 and 2016.

 The company did not immediately respond to a request for comment.